emmanuellujan/emmanuellujan.github.io/index.md

 @@
 [Models and simulations in 5G Narrowband-IoT] (https://github.com/CSC-CONICET/Lite-NBIoT-NPUSCH-Simulator) One of the IoT challenges is providing communication support to an increasing number of sensors.
 In recent years, a narrowband radio technology has emerged to address this situation: Narrowband Internet of Things (NB-IoT), which is an integral part of 5G.
 Despite the efforts, massive connectivity becomes particularly demanding in extreme coverage scenarios such as underground or deep inside buildings sites.
-We use novel computational models and simulations with the aim of enhancing the future design of base station software, favoring connection support in extreme environments.
+We use novel computational models and simulations to enhance the future design of base station software, favoring connection support in extreme environments.
 @@

 @@row